kota-yata/Moqtopus/README.md

 # Moqtopus
-MoQ Subscriber API over MsQUIC.
+MoQ Client API over MsQUIC.
 Moqtopus keeps the dependency graph fairly small, which helps a lot when the rest of your application already take a gazillion year building (like UE).

 ## Build
 Moqtopus requires [vcpkg](https://github.com/microsoft/vcpkg).
 Set